 There is often a ‘time-lag’ between making the decision to close and appearance on any website.
 This is because of the high volume of people trying to access the systems.

-School will open at 10.00 and lessons commence at 10.30.
+In the event of a late start being declared, school will open at 10.00 and lessons commence at 10.30.
 Students travelling a distance can arrive earlier and they will be supervised but lessons will not commence until 10.30, as we await the arrival of the many staff that travel a long distance.
 We ask local students to arrive at the later time where possible.

 Local staff are always on the premises even if the school is closed or will open later, so students who arrive early, or arrive to find the school has been closed, should not be worried, and will be supervised.